daovorge/GADS-22-NYC/23_Project_Presentations/README.md

 #Lesson 23 Project Presentations
 ###August 19th 2015

+##### - Food is being provided for this class, plus happy hour to follow - see below

 ###Objectives for this class:
  * Each student will give a 9 minute presentation of their course project, in order to showcase their work and knowledge
  * Following the presentation there will be 2 minutes for questions